OpenGarage/OpenGarage-Firmware/docs/docs/1.2.4/manual.md

     * **None**: <span class="hl_green">Green</span>, or any brand not listed above
     * **Detect**: If you're unsure of your version, click **Detect** to automatically probe and select the correct type.

     !!! danger
         The detection can take up to 15 seconds, and **the door may activate or move** during this time.
 Ensure the door's path is clear before proceeding.

+    !!! warning "Note on Security+ 1.0"
+        In **Security+ 1.0** mode, the device **emulates a smart wall panel** by sending rapid probing signals needed to obtain door status (unless an existing smart wall panel is detected).
+This disables traditional, non-smart wall-buttons.
+If this restriction is undesirable, please disable Security+ mode by setting it to `None`.<br>**NOTE**: Security+ 2.0 systems are not affected as they do not require panel emulation.

 * **Door Threshold**: Distance (in `cm`) used to determine if the door is open.
     * Set it larger than the distance from the ceiling to the door when fully open, but smaller than the ceiling-to-car distance.